Home |

 Awareness Session | 60-Minute | Virtual

-About the Facilitator: Roy Gluckman-John
+About the Facilitator:

 Roy is the co-founder of Run to the Monster, a qualified Attorney of the High Court of South Africa, and a veteran DEI practitioner with over 13 years of experience in high-stakes consulting and programme design.
-His "superpower" lies in his ability to take complex, sensitive social concepts and package them into relatable, easy-to-understand frameworks that reduce defensiveness and invite growth.
-As an expert in creating psychologically safe spaces, Roy guides participants to "run to the monsters", to face our deeply held beliefs about ourselves and others with radical honesty and transformative kindness.
+His "superpower" lies in his ability to take complex, sensitive social concepts and package them into relatable, easy-to-understand ideas that reduce defensiveness and invite growth.
+As an expert in creating psychologically safe spaces, Roy guides participants to "run to the monsters": to face our deeply held beliefs about ourselves and others with honesty and kindness.